izikeros/blog/content/posts/posts/2023/2023-06-21-python_dependency_injection_for_the_testability.md

 <a id="benefits-of-dependency-injection"></a>
 ## Benefits of Dependency Injection:
-- Improved testability: By injecting dependencies, we can easily replace them with mocks or stubs during testing, making our tests more isolated and focused.
+- **Improved testability**: By injecting dependencies, we can easily replace them with mocks or stubs during testing, making our tests more isolated and focused.
-- Decoupled code: Dependency injection reduces the tight coupling between components, promoting better separation of concerns and modular design.
+- **Decoupled code**: Dependency injection reduces the tight coupling between components, promoting better separation of concerns and modular design.
-- Code reusability: With dependency injection, components become more reusable as they rely on abstractions rather than concrete implementations.
+- **Code reusability**: With dependency injection, components become more reusable as they rely on abstractions rather than concrete implementations.
-- Easier maintenance: By externalizing dependencies, we can modify or extend their behavior without affecting the code that uses them.
+- **Easier maintenance**: By externalizing dependencies, we can modify or extend their behavior without affecting the code that uses them.

 <a id="techniques-for-dependency-injection"></a>
 ## Techniques for Dependency Injection